omkardatachecker/HybridOCR/README.md

 }
 ```

-And then add following dependency in app level `build.gradle`.
+And then add the following dependency in app level `build.gradle`.

 ```groovy
 dependencies {